 To be clear, dealers are under no obligation to pass these rebates along to customers; you’ll need to negotiate in order to benefit from dealer incentives.
 The good news is that incentives motivate dealers to sell.
-If a dealer is nearing a sales target, he may be more inclined to give you a good price in order to reach his goal.
+If a dealership is nearing a sales target, they may be more inclined to give you a good price on a new car in order to reach their goal.
 And if you’re aware of the dealer incentive that’s being offered, you may be able to use that knowledge to negotiate an even lower purchase price.

 Remember, dealers pay to keep vehicle inventory in stock.
 So even if an incentive isn’t attached to a particular model, dealers are more likely to be flexible on pricing for a vehicle that’s been on their lot for two months or more.
-The longer a car collects dust, the more affordable it becomes to a savvy negotiator.
+The longer a car collects dust, the more cash a savvy negotiator can save.

 Dealer incentives are subject to local and regional variables.
-The national incentives listed on Cars.com represent a range of these offers.
-But it’s difficult for car shoppers to know the exact incentives being offered to local dealers.
+The national incentives listed on Cars.com represent a range of these rebates.
+But it’s difficult for new car shoppers to know the exact incentives being offered to local dealers by manufacturers.

 Finally, dealer incentives should not be confused with dealer holdback.
-Holdback is a portion of a car's sales price (typically 2 percent to 3 percent of either the invoice price or MSRP) that an automaker returns to a dealer, usually on a quarterly basis.
+Holdback is a portion of a vehicle’s sales price (typically 2 percent to 3 percent of either the invoice price or MSRP) that a manufacturer returns to a dealer, usually on a quarterly basis.
 It’s a way of boosting the dealer’s cash flow and helps the dealer keep his lights on.
-Most dealers see holdback as something that they’re entitled to.
+Most dealerships see holdback as something that they’re entitled to.